JasonP02/JasonP02.github.io/_projects/slam.md

 ---

 ## Overview
 Developed a complete SLAM (Simultaneous Localization and Mapping) system from the ground up in Python, moving beyond the standard ROS abstractions used in robotics competitions to gain deeper understanding of the underlying principles.
-I might revisit this project if time permits, but there are other things I am interested in right now.

 ## Technical Details
-• Implementation of core SLAM algorithms
+• Implementation of core SLAM algorithms.
-• Bundle adjustment optimization
+• Bundle adjustment optimization.
-• Feature detection and matching
+• Feature detection and matching.
-• Loop closure detection
+• Loop closure detection.
-• Performance optimization techniques
+• Performance optimization techniques.
-• Complex data processing and storage pipeline
+• Complex data processing and storage pipeline.

 <div class="tech-stack">
   <span class="tech-tag">Computer Vision</span>